-Excused Absences: An excused absence is involuntary, such as due to religious holiday, accident, court appearance, illness, death in the family, university-approved activity, etc; see the full policy below.
-You must email the professor and provide a written excuse as soon as you are able.
-Being excused allows you to request to make up lecture and lab activities and thereby get credit for them.
+Excused Absences: An excused absence is involuntary, such as a religious holiday, accident, court appearance, illness, or university-approved activity; see the full policy below.
+You must email the professor and provide a written excuse as soon as you are able to request to make up lecture and lab activities.